 With the support of the Botnar Foundation and technical support from UNICEF and the EU, we have been testing a pilot programme to support children and their families to promote home-based Early Childhood Development during the Covid-19 pandemic.
 This is a natural extension of our other activities in these areas, as kindergartens are already important community hubs that we have used as central points during our sanitation programmes.

-Through this programme, kindergarten teachers are empowered to provide learning materials, food, information and support to the households of children enrolled in their centres.
-The teachers are developing activities for children, and guidance for parents to facilitate home-based learning and how to safeguard against COVID-19.
-The teachers engage with families in small sessions (numbers are limited and social distancing practiced), during which time the children are given learning materials for home use and food parcels.
+Through this programme, kindergarten teachers provide learning materials, food vouchers, information and support to the households of children enrolled in their centres.
+The teachers develop activities for children, and guidance for parents to facilitate home-based learning and how to safeguard against COVID-19.

 Regular updates on our progress with the Covid-19 Emergency Programme can be downloaded from our Publications page.